The Open Source Index showcases GitHub’s most popular projects right now

 Whatever the reason behind this surge, it serves as an interesting data point for any developer, company, or entrepreneur wanting to keep their finger on the open source pulse.
 “It [watcher growth metric] gives us an important signal on which projects have momentum in the developer ecosystem,” Iyengar noted.

 Other interesting observations including Bitcoin, which is ranked 40th in the index by number of stars (48,000 stars) and 33rd by TSV ranking.
-However, it’s in seventh place by number of watchers, ahead of JQuery, Kubernetes, Visual Studio Code, among other arguably “more relevant” projects.
+However, it’s in seventh place by number of watchers, ahead of JQuery, Kubernetes, and Visual Studio Code, among other arguably “more relevant” projects.

 The Two Sigma factor

-So why has Two Sigma Ventures taken the time to create this list, and what relevance does it hold to it?
-Well, as an investor, it has backed several startups that commercialize open source projects, such as GitLab, Timescale, Radar Labs, NS1, and Replicated.
-Playing around with the various menus and filters on the index reveals some interesting insights related to this, such as seven of the top 100 projects were either created by private VC-backed startups or are maintained by commercial companies created by the original project creators — these are Redis, Grafana, Vercel, Hashicorp, Confluent, Databricks, and Preset.
+So why has Two Sigma Ventures taken the time to create this list, and what relevance does it hold?
+Well, as an investor, the firm has backed several startups that commercialize open source projects, such as GitLab, Timescale, Radar Labs, NS1, and Replicated.
+Playing around with the various menus and filters on the index reveals some interesting insights related to this, such as that seven of the top 100 projects were either created by private VC-backed startups or are maintained by commercial companies created by the original project creators — these are Redis, Grafana, Vercel, Hashicorp, Confluent, Databricks, and Preset.

-But on the other to the VC entity is a separate business simply called Two Sigma, which is an investment management company that applies “cutting-edge technology to the data-rich world of finance,” according to Iyengar.
+But the VC entity is a separate business simply called Two Sigma, which is an investment management company that applies “cutting-edge technology to the data-rich world of finance,” according to Iyengar.
 It counts 1,700 employees — more than half of whom are software developers and use open source software on a daily basis.
 They are also creators of a number of open source projects, such as Flint and BeakerX.

 “We have seen firsthand how software created by developers, for developers, leveraging community-based development, leads to incredible innovation,” Iyengar said in a separate blog post announcing the index.
-“Moreover, we are excited about how enterprise software is moving towards bottoms-up adoption, and how an open core business can lead to remarkably efficient customer acquisition and growth.”
+“Moreover, we are excited about how enterprise software is moving toward bottoms-up adoption, and how an open core business can lead to remarkably efficient customer acquisition and growth.”

 This new index also constitutes part of a growing trend in the technology realm that strives to make sense of the open source world.
 Just last week, OpenLogic launched an upgraded tool it calls Stack Builder, which helps enterprises choose the right open source software.
 And earlier this year, Openbase emerged out of the ether to serve as a sort of Yelp for open source software packages.

-If nothing else, the Open Source Index serves as a useful accoutrement to all these other efforts, helping companies and developers dig down into the best — or most popular, at least — open source projects on GitHub right now.
-There are also plans to add more data to the mix in the future, according to Iyengar, such as downloads, community engagement in external channels such as Slack or Discord, and even mentions in job advertisements.
+If nothing else, the Open Source Index serves as a useful accompaniment to these other efforts, helping companies and developers dig down into the best — or most popular — open source projects on GitHub right now.
+There are plans to add more data to the mix in the future, according to Iyengar, such as downloads, community engagement in external channels such as Slack or Discord, and even mentions in job advertisements.

-The Open Source Index is available and free to use by anyone now.
+The Open Source Index is available now and free to use for anyone.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: